DementedTiger/CLI-Image-Searcher/README.md

 # CLI-Image-Searcher
-Terminal script written in Python to search for images and download them too along with their url.
+Terminal script written in Python to search for images then saving them with their url through automation.

+###Technologies
+---

+Selenium